We’re going to have to talk a bit about Bitcoin mining in order to understand why Bitcoin is disinflationary hard money.

 - Every 4 years the amount of Bitcoin that is rewarded per block is slashed in half.

-Bitcoin code doesn’t actually operate based on time, other than ensuring that blocks are mined every 10 minutes.
+Bitcoin code doesn’t actually operate based on time, other than ensuring that blocks are mined every 10 minutes on average.
 The code uses blocks mined to determine when the rest of the events occur.

 What the heck does any of this have to do with Bitcoin being disinflationary money?
 That boils down to what it costs to mine Bitcoin, because miners aren’t going to sell their Bitcoin for less than what it costs to generate them.
 And so as more miners add “hashpower” to the network, it gets more difficult to mine a block, which means they mine less.
 So it costs them more electricity to mine a block.